-Pay-as-you drive insurances are popular in developed nations and it is gaining momentum in India too by virtue of its cost-effectiveness.
+Pay-as-you drive insurances are popular in developed nations and it is gaining momentum in India too by virtue of their cost-effectiveness.
 It offers mandatory third-party liability cover and also offers comprehensive coverage based on the distance travelled by car.

 As the world is innovating to navigate through these tough times, so is the Insurance Regulatory and Development Authority of India (IRDAI).
-A pay-as-you-drive insurance cover, which started as a sandbox project of the IRDAI, is becoming a working reality in India.
+A pay-as-you-drive car insurance cover, which started as a sandbox project of the IRDAI, is becoming a working reality in India.

-It is a comprehensive insurance cover that charges a premium based on the usage of the car which is detected by a telematics device.
+It is a comprehensive car insurance cover that charges a premium based on the usage of the car which is detected by a telematics device.
 It makes a comprehensive insurance plan way more affordable than a regular car insurance plan.
 Akash, who wants to buy pay-as-you-drive car insurance, is confused i.e. which add-on cover he can buy along with his car insurance policy to have better protection.
 Well, this is not the case with Akash, just like him, many other individuals also feel confused, i.e. which add-on covers one can buy along with pay-as-you-drive.
 Don't worry, all you need to do is just read the article below.